nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 *(Insert screenshot here for the second example, pointing to the feedback)*

 ### Deleting an account: `deleteacc`
-If you wish to remove an account that you are not using anymore, you can delete the account using this command.
+You can remove the account using this command.
+This command is useful for clearing accounts that you might not be using anymore.

 Format: `deleteacc INDEX`